-Carlie Wiener has more than thirteen years of experience in marine science communications working on research, outreach, evaluation, and professional leadership.
-She received her bachelor’s degree magna cum laude in communications and her Master’s and Doctorate degree in environmental studies from York University in Toronto, Canada.
-Her research focused on integrating natural and social science methods while examining Hawaiian spinner dolphins and dolphin-swim tourism.
-Carlie previously held the position of communications manager for Centers for Ocean Science Education Excellence (COSEE) Island Earth, and prior to that worked as the research and outreach specialist for the Hawaii Institute of Marine Biology Northwestern Hawaiian Islands Research Partnership at the University of Hawaii.
-Carlie also hosted the monthly marine science radio show, All Things Marine for six years.
+Dr. Carlie Wiener is the Director of Communications and Engagement Strategy and has more than thirteen years of experience in marine science communications working on research, outreach, evaluation, and professional leadership.
+Dr. Wiener received her bachelor’s degree magna cum laude in communications and her Master’s and Doctorate degree in environmental studies from York University in Toronto, Canada.
+Her research focused on integrating natural and social science methods while examining dolphin-swim tourism.
+Dr, Wiener previously held the position of communications manager for Centers for Ocean Science Education Excellence (COSEE) Island Earth, and prior to that worked as the research and outreach specialist for the Hawaii Institute of Marine Biology Northwestern Hawaiian Islands Research Partnership at the University of Hawaii.
+She also hosted the monthly marine science radio show, All Things Marine for six years.

-Carlie has taught several courses on communicating ocean sciences and marine science for the public.
+Dr. Wiener has taught several courses on communicating ocean sciences and marine science for the public.
 She has also developed and implemented several outreach campaigns and curriculum including the Changing Tides and Take a Bite out of Fish Feeding campaigns, and co-wrote the Ocean FEST (Families Exploring Science Together) program.
-She has over twelve publications in journals such as Atoll Research Bulletin,Journal of Geoscience Education, American Biology Teacher, and Current Issues in Tourism.
+Dr. Wiener has over twelve publications in journals such as Atoll Research Bulletin,Journal of Geoscience Education, American Biology Teacher, and Current Issues in Tourism.